 This applies to all areas of the University but may differ in its application because of specific course or professional body requirements.

 • Yes (unless you are studying at Cyprus campus), and unless there are specific course, professional, statutory or regulatory requirements.
-If you are a partner student you should visit your institution’s webpages or Student Support Office for guidance about how no detriment is being implemented for you at your institution, where your processes and learning technologies may be slightly different.
+If you are studying at a partner institution you should visit your institution’s webpages or Student Support Office for guidance about how the impact of covid-19 is being be mitigated at your institution this year.

 • The A and/or H indicator shows that we have applied an adjustment upwards or predicted a mark based on previous performance.

 • This mark cannot be taken away from you, however you may have a further attempt to try to get a better mark.
 As soon as you receive your results you must contact your School to advise that you would like a further attempt and agree a resubmission date and the work required.

 • The School will set the deadline for submission of any optional reassessment attempt and this will not normally exceed 8 weeks.

 • The optional reassessment work will only go through an assessment board and be awarded on your profile if the mark is higher than previously awarded.

 • No extensions or Mitigating Circumstances can be granted for this optional attempt, so please bear this in mind if you are planning to submit additional work.

 • You will be able to see both your new modules for 2020/21 and your incomplete modules from 2019/20 in MyUCLan.
 You will be given a deadline to complete these outstanding assessments and when they have been completed will be able to see your overall module marks.